 The Belfast, Ireland, native joined the JC coaching staff in August 2011 working mostly with the goalkeepers.
 He was an assistant coach for both the men’s and women’s teams at one time and an instructor in the HPR Department.

 Connolly was named the Bobcats' head coach prior to the start of the 2016 season, taking over for Oleg Baleyev after 10 seasons.

-Connolly is 53-29-3 in five seasons, with 39 combined wins over the previous three years.
-He's guided JC to four postseason appearances, three straight conference championships and the program's first-ever NJCAA Division II Tournament appearance in Wichita, Kansas, during the spring 2021 season.
+Connolly is 64-32-4 in six seasons, with 50 combined wins over the previous four years.
+He's guided JC to five postseason appearances.
+He led the team to three straight MACCC championships and the program's first-ever NJCAA Division II Tournament appearance in Wichita, Kansas, during the spring 2021 season.

 Behind Elean Fajardo's double overtime golden goal, Jones won its first NJCAA Tournament game in program history, 2-1, over No. 8 Southeastern (Iowa) on June 6.